step-hen-burke/msc-notes/notes/@liBayesianApproachEstimating2009.md

 ---
-title: A Bayesian Approach for Estimating and Replacing Missing Categorical Data
+title: "A Bayesian Approach for Estimating and Replacing Missing Categorical Data"
-authors: Xiaobai Li
+authors: "Xiaobai Li"
 year: 2009
 ---

+Keywords: #Bayesian #CategoricalData #DataCleaning #Imputation #MissingData

 The authors use Bayesian methods to impute missing data.